REPORT Te Whaihanga

 Te Whaihanga | To better prepare built environment professionals to work and engage with Māori

-Employability, Supporting learners, Learning designs and teaching strategies, Strategic Leadership and Change, Cultural Capability Pathways Engineering and Related Technologies, Architecture and Building, Agriculture, Environment and related studies
+Employability, Supporting learners, Teaching strategies, Strategic Leadership and Change, Cultural Capability Engineering and Related Technologies, Architecture and Building, Agriculture, Environment and related studies

 Published: 19 March 2019